the-teachingRSE-project/end_of_RSEng/correspondence/rebuttal-1.md

 > Regarding Chapter 2.6
 > "thinking on the time scale of generations".
 This seems crucial, especially when looking at academia in Germany.
 Many renowened professors will retire in the next 5-10 years, making way for a younger generation that even may have coded during their career.
 The authors do not discuss this obvious transformation.
 Do they no expect at least some RSE professors?

 Thanks for bringing this up.
-We have added that aspect in such a way to not sound too Germany specific.
+We have formulated that aspect towards a call for action without  sounding too Germany specific.

 > Chapter 2.7
 > "in lower tiers of an of a research organisation", sentence needs attention